ChenXiao61/Img_augmentor/docs/userguide/extend.rst

 Step 2: Add a New Function to the Pipeline Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a new class has been written, you must create the interface by which users will interact with it by plugging a function into the :class:`.Pipeline` class (part of the :mod:`Augmentor.Pipeline` **module**).

-This function must:

-1) Handle the parameters, if any, of your new operation.
-At a minimum you must accept a :attr:`probability` parameter.
-2) Append an object of your new operation to the :class:`.Pipeline`'s :attr:`operations` member variable.
+Once you have a new operation which is of type :class:`Operation`, you can add an object of you new operation to an existing pipeline.

-An example of this is shown below:

 .. code-block:: python

-    def fold(probability, folds):
-        # Handle anything regarding user input, i.e. the minimum number of folds.
-        if len(folds) > 10:
-            pass
+    # Instantiate a new object of your custom operation
+    fold = Fold(probability = 0.75, num_of_folds = 4)

-        # Append an object of the Fold class to the operations member variable.
+    # Add this to the current pipeline
-        self.operations.append(Fold(probability=probability, folds=folds))

-Note, the new function :func:`fold` is inserted into the :class:`.Pipeline` class, This allows you to handle how parameters are dealt with, and so on.
+    p.add_operation(fold)

+    # Executed the pipeline as normal, and your custom operation will be executed
+    p.sample(1000)

+As you can see, adding custom operations at run-time is possible by subclassing the :class:`Operation` class and adding an object of this class to the pipeline manually using the :func:`add_operation` function.